binkley/modern-java-practices/README.md

 **This project fails the build if finding any CVEs for the current version of any dependency.**

-**This is CRITICAL if you have any dependency on Log4j**

 Your build should fail, too.
-It's a flag to you to consider the CVE, what impact it may have, and if you are comfortable with a vulnerable dependency.
+It is a _red flag_ to you to consider the CVE, what impact the vulnerable dependency has, and if you are comfortable with a vulnerable dependency.
+It is rarely (if ever) the case you keep a vulnerable version of a dependency.

+**This is CRITICAL if you have any direct, indirect, or through-plugin dependencies on Log4j.
+Beyond your project, it impacts services you might call**

+The log4shell

 #### Note on `DependencyCheck`